tthiagocarlosdev/TESTES/random-applications/Random applications - roteiro.md

 }

 loading()
 ```

-- Explique que a função 'loading()' é chamada no final do código para iniciar a animação de carregamento.
+- A função `loading()` é chamada no final do código para iniciar a animação de carregamento.

-- Mostre a saída que é impressa no console:
+- A saída que é impressa no console:

     ```shell
     loading ....
 20%